Unpacking the Effect of Flipped Learning to Enhance EFL Learners’ Sociopragmatics Knowledge: Speech Acts of Refusals in Focus

 Abstract

-Although previous studies have acknowledged the significant effect of the flipped classroom in language learning, little research has been concerned about its potential impact on EFL learners’ sociopragmatics knowledge.
+Although previous studies have acknowledged the significant effect of flipped classrooms in language learning, few research has concerned about its potential impact on EFL learners’ sociopragmatics knowledge.
 The present study aims to examine the promising role of flipped learning assisted by WhatsApp applications (i.e., WhatsApp-integrated flipped learning) in enhancing EFL learners’ appropriate use of refusals in English.
 Another objective is to examine EFL learners’ perception of the WhatsApp-integrated flipped learning activity in facilitating the learning process.
 This study employed a quasi-experimental with pre-test and post-test design of experimental and control groups.
 The experimental group (N=36) was taught in a WhatsApp-integrated flipped learning, while the control group (N=36) was enrolled in a similar class but did not experience the use of any digital platform.
 The intervention was conducted in eight meetings, including the process of data collection using Discourse Completion Tests, semi-structured interviews, and a TAM questionnaire.
 The results revealed that WhatsApp-integrated flipped learning was proven as an effective strategy to enhance EFL learners’ speech acts of refusals, indicated by a significant difference in the post-test scores of the experimental group compared to the control group.
 They showed positive acceptance toward the use of the WhatsApp application to facilitate flipped classrooms for teaching sociopragmatics.
 In addition, the semi-structured interview further disclosed that the learners positively perceived WhatsApp-integrated flipped learning activity.
 Implications for English language teaching and suggestions for future research are further discussed.

 Keywords

-Flipped learning; Speech acts of refusals; Communicative competence; EFL learners; Sociopragmatics knowledge
+Flipped learning; Speech acts of refusals; Communicative competence; EFL learners; Sociopragmatics knowledge.

 References

-Alibeigloo, H., Ahmadi, H., & Azizmalayeri, F. (2021a).
+Alibeigloo, H., Ahmadi, H., & Azizmalayeri, F. (2021).
 On the effectiveness of flipped instruction on Iranian EFL learners’ appropriate use of request and refusal.
-Iranian Journal of Applied Language Studies, 13(2), 147–158. https://doi.org/10.22111/IJALS.2021.6711
+Iranian Journal of Applied Language Studies, 13(2), 147–158. https://ijals.usb.ac.ir/article_6711.html

-Alibeigloo, H., Ahmadi, H., & AzizMalayeri, F. (2021b).
-The Effect of Flipped Classroom on Iranian EFL Learners’ Speech Act Production: Does Flip Type Make a Difference?
-Iranian Evolutionary and Educational Psychology Journal, 3(2), 118–137. https://doi.org/10.5254/ieepj.3.2.118
+Alibeigloo, H., Ahmadi, H., & AzizMalayeri, F. (2021).
+The effect of flipped classroom on Iranian EFL learners’ speech act production: Does flip type make a difference?
+Iranian Evolutionary and Educational Psychology Journal, 3(2), 118–137. https://doi.org/http://dx.doi.org/10.52547/ieepj.3.2.118

 Andujar, A., & Çakmak, F. (2023).
 Foreign language learning through instagram: a flipped learning approach.
 In Research Anthology on Applying Social Networking Strategies to Classrooms and Libraries (pp. 278–299).
-IGI Global.
+IGI Global. https://www.igi-global.com/chapter/foreign-language-learning-through-instagram/312926

 Bardovi-Harlig, K., & Griffin, R. (2005).
 L2 pragmatic awareness: Evidence from the ESL classroom.
-System, 33(3), 401–415. https://doi.org/10.1016/j.system.2005.06.004
+System, 33(3), 401–415. https://doi.org/https://doi.org/10.1016/j.system.2005.06.004

 Beebe, L. M., Takahashi, T., & Uliss-Weltz, R. (1990).
 Pragmatic transfer in ESL refusals.
-Developing communicative competence in a second language, ed. by Robin C. Scarcella, Elaine S. Anderson and Stephen D. Krashen, 55-73.
-New York: Newbury House.
+Developing communicative competence in a second language (R. C. Scarcella, E. S. Anderson, & S. D. Krashen (eds.)).
+New York: Newbury House. https://www.researchgate.net/profile/Tomoko-Takahashi-3/publication/309352845_Pragmatic_Transfer_in_ESL_Refusals/links/601376b092851c2d4dfee097/Pragmatic-Transfer-in-ESL-Refusals.pdf

 Bergmann, J., & Sams, A. (2012).
 Flip your classroom: Reach every student in every class every day.
-International society for technology in education.
+International society for technology in education. https://www.rcboe.org/cms/lib/ga01903614/centricity/domain/15451/flip_your_classroom.pdf

 Bi, J., Bigdeli, H., & Izadpanah, S. (2023).
-The Effect of the flipped classroom on reflective thinking, academic self-efficacy, and achievement motivation in language learners in intermediate level.
-Education and Information Technologies, 28, 11589-11613. https://doi.org/10.1007/s10639-023-11655-2
+The effect of the flipped classroom on reflective thinking, academic self-efficacy, and achievement motivation in language learners in intermediate level.
+Education and Information Technologies, 1–25. https://doi.org/http://dx.doi.org/10.1007/s10639-023-11655-2

 Chai, A., & Hamid, A. H. A. (2023).
-The Impact of Flipped Learning on Students’ Narrative Writing.
-International Journal of Advanced Research in Education and Society, 4(4), 159–175. https://doi.org/10.55057/ijares.2022.4.4.15
+The impact of flipped learning on students’ narrative writing.
+International Journal of Advanced Research in Education and Society, 4(4), 159–175. https://doi.org/http://dx.doi.org/10.55057/ijares.2022.4.4.15

 Chen, Y.-S., & Wu, H.-J. (2022).
 Developing sustainable email pragmatic competence for EFL learners through reformulation.
-Sustainability, 14(24), 16868. https://doi.org/10.3390/su142416868
+Sustainability, 14(24), 16868. https://ideas.repec.org/a/gam/jsusta/v14y2022i24p16868-d1005016.html

 Cohen, A. D. (2005).
-Strategies for learning and performing L2 speech acts.
-Intercultural Pragmatics, 2(3), 275-301. https://doi.org/10.1515/iprg.2005.2.3.275
+Strategies for learning and performing L2 speech acts. https://doi.org/https://doi.org/10.1515/iprg.2005.2.3.275

-Creswel, J. W. (2014).
+Creswel, J. W. (2009).
 Research design: Qualitative, quantitative, and mixed methods approaches.
-SAGE: Los Angeles: University of Nebraska–Lincoln.
+Los Angeles: University of Nebraska–Lincoln. https://spada.uns.ac.id/pluginfile.php/510378/mod_resource/content/1/creswell.pdf

 Cunningham, D. J. (2017).
 Methodological innovation for the study of request production in telecollaboration.
-Language Learning and Technology, 21(1), 76–99. https://www.lltjournal.org/item/10125-44596/
+Language Learning and Technology, 21(1), 76–99. https://www.researchgate.net/publication/316094858_Methodological_innovation_for_the_study_of_request_production_in_telecollaboration

 Davis, F. D. (1989).
 Perceived usefulness, perceived ease of use, and user acceptance of information technology.
-MIS Quarterly, 13(3), 319–340. https://doi.org/10.2307/249008
+MIS Quarterly, 13(3), 319–340. https://doi.org/http://dx.doi.org/10.2307/249008

 Ellis, R., & Shintani, N. (2023).
 Investigating a failed novel test of socio-pragmatic knowledge.
-Research Methods in Applied Linguistics, 2(1), 100046. https://doi.org/10.1016/j.rmal.2023.100046
+Research Methods in Applied Linguistics, 2(1), 100046. https://doi.org/https://doi.org/10.1016/j.rmal.2023.100046

 Fathi, J., & Rahimi, M. (2022).
 Examining the impact of flipped classroom on writing complexity, accuracy, and fluency: a case of EFL students.
-Computer Assisted Language Learning, 35(7), 1668–1706. https://doi.org/10.1080/09588221.2020.1825097
+Computer Assisted Language Learning, 35(7), 1668–1706. https://doi.org/https://doi.org/10.1080/09588221.2020.1825097

 Grundlingh, L. (2018).
 Memes as speech acts.
-Social Semiotics, 28(2), 147–168. https://doi.org/10.1080/10350330.2017.1303020
+Social Semiotics, 28(2), 147–168. https://doi.org/https://doi.org/10.1080/10350330.2017.1303020

 Haghighi, H., Jafarigohar, M., Khoshsima, H., & Vahdany, F. (2019).
 Impact of flipped classroom on EFL learners’ appropriate use of refusal: achievement, participation, perception.
 Computer Assisted Language Learning, 32(3), 261–293. https://doi.org/10.1080/09588221.2018.1504083